lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 7.** *Rest in the Lord, and wait patiently for him.* Take the case of one who, with a load above his strength, has been toiling some steep and broken path, when suddenly he finds it lifted off and transferred to another whose strength he knows to be more than equal to the task, and in whose sympathy he can securely trust.
 What would his feeling be but one of perfect rest, and calm reliance, and joyous freedom, as they went on their way together?
 And such is the blessedness of rolling our care upon the Lord—in weakness we are resting on superior strength, in perplexity and doubt we are resting on superior wisdom, in all times of trial and hard service we can stay ourselves on the assurance of his perfect sympathy.
 The literal meaning of the word *rest*, is *be silent* towards the Lord.
 With the eye fixed on him let all unbelieving thoughts be stilled, such thoughts as rise and rankle in the querulous spirit when it sees only its troubles, and not God in them, when the mists of earth hide from its sight the eternal stars of heaven.
 Then like Jacob, it may say morosely, "All these things are against me; "or, like Elijah, despondently, "It is enough now, O Lord, take away my life; "or, like Jonah, fretfully, "I do well to be angry."
 In regard to all such dark and unbelieving suggestions, the heart is to keep silence, to be still and know that he is God; silent as to murmuring, but not silent as to prayer, for in that holy meditative stillness the heart turns to commune with him.
 What is "resting in God, "but the instinctive movement and upward glance of the spirit to him; the confiding all one's griefs and fears to him, and feeling strengthened, patient, hopeful in the act of doing so!
 It implies a willingness that he should choose for us, a conviction that the ordering of all that concerns us is safer in his hands than in our own.

 A few practical remarks: 1.
 Our *"resting patiently"* in the Lord applies only to the trials which he sends, not to the troubles which even Christians often make for themselves.
 There is a difference in the burdens that come in the way of duty, and those that come through our wandering into other ways.
 We can roll the one upon the Lord, but with the other our punishment may be to be left to bear them long, and to be bruised in bearing them.
 2. The duty here enjoined is to be carried through all our life.
 We all admit that *patient* waiting is needed for the great trials of life, but may not acknowledge so readily that it is needed as much for little, daily, commonplace vexations.
 But these are as much a test of Christian principle as the other.
 3. This resting in God is a criterion of a man's spiritual state.
-It needs a special faculty of discernment, a new sense to be opened in the soul, before our fallen nature can understand or desire it. *James D. Burns, M.A.*
+It needs a special faculty of discernment, a new sense to be opened in the soul, before our fallen nature can understand or desire it. *James D. Burns, M. A.*

 **Verse 7.** (*first clause* ). *Hold thee still* (so it may be translated).
 And this is the hardest precept that is given to man; insomuch that the most difficult precept of action sinks into nothing when compared with this command to inaction. *Jerome.*